peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         PeterO.Numbers.EDecimal bignum,
         System.IO.Stream stream);

- Writes a decimal floating-point number in CBOR format to a data stream, as follows:
+ Writes a decimal floating-point number in CBOR format to a data stream, as though it were converted to a CBOR object via CBORObject.FromObject(EDecimal) and then written out.

-  * If the value is null, writes the byte 0xF6.

-  * If the value is negative zero, infinity, or NaN, writes the value as an extended rational number (tag 268).
-This is a change in version 4.0.

-  * If the value has an exponent of zero, writes the value as an unsigned integer or signed integer if the number can fit either type or as a arbitrary-precision integer otherwise.

-  * In all other cases, writes the value as a decimal fraction.

       <b>Parameters:</b>